L'homologation VASP est-elle nécessaire pour votre fourgon aménagé ? - Vanlife-Store

 To be approved, your van must have fixed equipment such as a table, a sleeping system, and a kitchen.
 These elements must be permanent and compliant with standards.

-Without approval, your van may be refused at the technical inspection and your insurance might not cover damages in case of an accident.
+Without approval, your van can be refused at the technical inspection and your insurance might not cover damages in case of an accident.
 This can lead to financial complications.

 How to legally avoid VASP approval?

-To avoid approval, keep your conversion minimalist and avoid fixed installations.
-Make sure your vehicle remains classified as CTTE to also circulate legally.
+To avoid approval, keep your layout minimalist and avoid fixed installations.
+Make sure your vehicle remains classified as CTTE to also circulate.

 What are the mandatory elements to be in VASP?

-To be required to pass in VASP, you need:
+To be required to switch to VASP, you must:

 • A convertible bench or a fixed bed